sachugowda/Data-science-MDSCCS202-/lab4.md

 # Analyzing Bicycle Counts on Seattle's Fremont Bridge

 This tutorial will guide you through analyzing the bicycle counts on Seattle's Fremont Bridge using Python.
-We'll cover how to work with the dataset, and analyze it from various perspectives, including hourly and weekly bicycle counts, average daily counts, and average hourly counts by weekday and weekend.
+We'll cover how to work with the dataset and analyze it from various perspectives, including hourly and weekly bicycle counts, average daily counts, and average hourly counts by weekday and weekend.

 ## Prerequisites

 Before we begin, ensure you have the following installed:

 - Python 3.x
 - Pandas
 - Matplotlib